webplatform/docs/concepts/progressive_enhancement/index.md

 {{Page_Title|Progressive Enhancement}}
 {{Flags
 |Checked_Out=No
-|Editorial notes=Needs topics like "concept" or "methodology"..
+|Editorial notes=* Needs topics like "concept" or "methodology".
-}}
+* Code-Block in second example doesn't work as expected (some lines missing) }}
 {{API_Name}}
 {{Summary_Section|Progressive enhancement is a powerful development philosophy for creating universally accessible sites and web apps.
 It does require some learning, experience and discipline, but the return of investment is high.}}